-We recognise that when a pupil is experiencing poor mental health it can be challenging for their friends, who often want to help them but are not sure the best thing to do and can also be emotionally affected.
-In the case of eating disorders and self-harm, it is possible that friends may learn unhealthy coping strategies from each other, and we will consider on a case by case basis what support might be appropriate including one to one and group support.
+We recognise that when a pupil is experiencing mental health issues it can be challenging for their friends, who often want to help them but are not sure the best thing to do and can also be emotionally affected.
+In the case of eating disorders and self-harm, it is possible that friends may learn unhealthy coping strategies from each other, and we will consider on a case-by-case basis what support might be appropriate including one to one and group support.

-We understand that parents and carers react in different ways to knowing their child has a mental health problem and we will be sensitive and supportive.
-We also aim to reassure by explaining that poor mental health is common, that the school has experience of working with similar issues and that help and advice are available.
+We understand that parents and carers react in different ways to knowing their child is experiencing mental health issues and we will be sensitive and supportive.
+We also aim to reassure by explaining that experiencing mental health issues is common, that the school has experience of this and that help and advice are available.